AmyJDavis/NRMPDataCleaning/README.md

    3. Select a CRAN location (a mirror site) and click the corresponding link.
    4. Click on the "Download R for Windows" link at the top of the page.
    5. Click on the "install R for the first time" link at the top of the page.
    6. Click "Download R for Windows" and save the executable file somewhere on your computer.
 Run the .exe file and follow the installation instructions.
+   7. Now that R is installed, you need to download and install RStudio.

 ##### Mac Users - to install R